 It's particularly suitable for small and growing businesses who need something simple and easy to set up, with fixed costs they can plan for.
-Speaking of costs, it takes from 1.75% and up on payments (depending on the type).
-Hardware, like the Square Reader (£39 + VAT or $49) and the Square Stand (£129 + VAT or $169) costs extra, and can be ordered as you need it.
+Speaking of costs, it takes from 2.75% and up on payments (depending on the type).
+Hardware, like the Square Reader for $49 (£39), which allows the business to accept chip and contactless cards, costs extra, and can be ordered as you need it.

 From online to anywhere

 Few POS systems offer the breadth and flexibility of Shopify, which is equally capable of managing an online merch shop as it is a high street bakery.
-You mix and match the features you need, including hardware like a barcode scanner and printer, depending on what form your store takes.
+The idea is to mix and match the features you need, including hardware like a barcode scanner and printer, depending on what form your store takes.

 Everything is managed smoothly and intuitively through the apps for Android, iOS, and the web – you can track stock levels, current orders, and sales over time, and deal with customer service requests, all within one unified interface.
 Even for teams with little in the way of technical know-how, everything is simple to set up and manage.